oristopo/nVhelp/index.md

 </ol>
 That's it.
 Check and be sure that the open, short and 50 ohm are on the proper side of the chart.<br>
- Note, the cables are CONNECTED to CH0 and CH1 and the calibration is to the end of the cables.<br>
+ Note, the cables are CONNECTED to CH0 and CH1
+ and the calibration is to the end of the cables.<br>
- The reference plane for insertion loss measure magnitude is in place of the adapter.<br>
+ The reference plane for insertion loss measure magnitude is in plane of the adapter.<br>
  However, the phase is subject to error and that needs addressed in another message.<br>
 <br>
-Also, with a thru cable connection between CH0 and CH1, the loss measure, S21 should be nearly 0 dB.
+Also, with a thru cable connection between CH0 and CH1, loss measure `S21` should be nearly 0 dB.
 </p>

 <h3 id="TSC">Touchscreen Calibration</h3>